tkelman/GLUT.jl/README.md

 machine.

-NOTE: Since Julia code doesn't exactly have arguments like a C program would have, I made a small wrapper function called glutinit(), which can be called to initialize GLUT.  glutinit() wraps the original glutinit(pargc::Ptr{Int32}, argv::Ptr{Ptr{Uint8}}), so that the user doesn't have to pass dummy arguments to make everything work.
+NOTE: Since Julia code doesn't exactly have arguments like a C program would have, I made a small wrapper function called glutInit(), which can be called to initialize GLUT.  glutInit() wraps the original glutInit(pargc::Ptr{Int32}, argv::Ptr{Ptr{Uint8}}), so that the user doesn't have to pass dummy arguments to make everything work.